-The Barboursville Clay Manufacturing Company was located in Barboursville, West Virginia, and operated from 1904 to 1979.
+The Barboursville Clay Manufacturing Company, located in Barboursville, West Virginia, operated from 1904 to 1979.

 The Guyan Valley Brick Company was founded in 1904 on Peyton Street in Barboursville, West Virginia.8 It joined a list of other brick plants that lined the Guyandotte River, many that predated the Civil War, whose bricks went into the construction of homes and streets in the region.1 The initial equipment consisted of a steel disintegrator, two Frost nine-foot dry pans, ten-foot pug mill and a Steele and Company auger machine of 70,000 brick capacity in ten hours.8 The brick was dried in two five-track National steam driers that held 85 cars with a capacity of 54,000 bricks.
 The plant was expanded to contain eight down-draft kilns, 30-feet in diameter, that held 70,000 bricks each, and six up-draft kilns 70-feet long, holding 400,000 brick.